utdata/rwdir/docs/08-tidy.md

 Now, if we are interested in charting it helps to think about what we need and how to shape our data to get it.

 Let's start with charting **how sales at each bar have changed over the past three years**.
-Since we are looking at at value over time for multiple things, a line chart will probably work best.
+Since we are looking at value over time for multiple things, a line chart will probably work best.

 If our basic line chart works like this: